Semyon Kurkotkin: Cold War

 After the end of the war, Kurkotkin continued to command the brigade, which was reorganized as the 13th Guards Tank Regiment when the corps became the 4th Guards Tank Division in May 1945.
 After graduating from the Military Academy for Armored and Mechanized Forces in 1951, Kurkotkin, promoted to colonel on 20 April 1950, became deputy commander of the 10th Guards Tank Division in May of that year.
 He became commander of the division before studying at the Special Faculty of the Military Academy of the General Staff.
 After graduating from the latter in October 1958, Kurkotkin, promoted to major general of tank forces on 3 May 1955, was appointed commander of the 6th Army Corps of the North Caucasus Military District.
 After becoming commander of the 5th Guards Tank Army of the Belorussian Military District in June 1960, Kurkotkin, promoted to lieutenant general of tank forces on 22 February 1963, was sent to the Group of Soviet Forces in Germany (GSFG) to command the 2nd Guards Tank Army, and became commander of the 3rd Army of the GSFG in July 1965.

 Kurkotkin continued to hold increasingly senior command positions, becoming first deputy commander-in-chief of the GSFG in July 1965 and commander-in-chief of the forces of the Transcaucasian Military District in April 1968.
 He was promoted to colonel general on 24 February 1967.
 After graduating from Higher Academic Courses at the Military Academy of the General Staff in 1970, he became commander-in-chief of the GSFG in September 1971, and Chief of the Rear Services of the Soviet Armed Forces in July 1972.
 In the latter capacity, he also served as a deputy minister of defense, and was soon promoted to army general on 3 November 1972.
 In recognition of his "contributions to the training and combat readiness of forces" and "personal courage and bravery" during World War II, Kurkotkin was made a Hero of the Soviet Union on 18 February 1981.
 Promoted to the rank of Marshal of the Soviet union on 25 March 1983, he became a general-inspector of the Group of Inspectors General, a retirement position for senior officers, on 3 May 1988.
 Kurkotkin died in Moscow on 16 September 1990.
+He is buried at the Novodevichy Cemetery.